Russia's isolation at G20 summit over Ukraine puts China and India under spotlight – KION546

 When discussing Ukraine with leaders from the US, France and other nations, Xi invariably stuck to terms such as “the Ukraine crisis” or “the Ukraine issue” and avoided the word “war,” according to Chinese readouts.

-China’s Foreign Minister Wang Yi later told Chinese state media that Xi had reiterated China’s position that “nuclear weapons cannot be used and a nuclear war cannot be fought” in his meeting with Biden.
+China’s Foreign Minister Wang Yi later told Chinese state media that Xi had reiterated China’s position in his meeting with Biden that “nuclear weapons cannot be used and a nuclear war cannot be fought.”

 In a meeting with his Russian counterpart Lavrov Tuesday, Wang praised Russia for holding the same position.
 “China noticed that Russia has recently reaffirmed the established position that ‘a nuclear war cannot be won and must never be fought,’ which shows Russia’s rational and responsible attitude,” Wang was quoted as saying by state news agency Xinhua.